cwang360/multicore-cache/README.md

 # multicore-cache
 Trace-driven simulation for cache coherence protocols
 ### Snoopy (bus-based) coherence protocols
 Blue arrows are transitions driven by local (CPU) input, while red arrows are transitions driven by messages snooped from the bus.
-- MSI [implemented]
+Transitions not shown do not change state.
+- **MSI [implemented]**: Simple coherence protocol for write-back caches, with modified, shared, and invalid states.
     ![MSI state diagram](diagrams/MSI.png)
-- MESI [in progress]
+- **MESI [in progress]**: MSI with an addition of "Exclusive" state, when an invalid block receives a local read, and no other cache contains the block.
+The advantage of this is fewer bus transactions/invalidations since the exclusive block can be modified without invalidating the block in other caches.
+Based on the [Illinois protocol](https://dl.acm.org/doi/10.1145/800015.808204).
     ![MESI state diagram](diagrams/MESI.png)
-- MOESI
+- **MOESI**: MESI with an addition of "Owned" state
 - etc.
 - Hierarchical snooping?
 ### Directory based coherence protocols
+- Each cache block has corresponding entry in directory.
+Entry is num_cores + 1 bits wide, with one bit corresponding to whether the block is valid in each core, and one bit for whether the block is exclusive to that core.
 ### Considerations:
 - Need to keep track of data as well (done)
 - How to model bus and bus control